Serve in aCollins glass

 How to make:

-POUR gin and Angostura bitters into ice-filled glass, TOP with tonic, lightly STIR and serve with straws.
+POUR gin and bitters into ice-filled glass, TOP with tonic and briefly stir.

-Basically a G&T with an extra pep of flavour from Angostura, this has a wider appeal than the original Pink Gin.
+Basically a G&T with an extra pop of flavour, this has a broader appeal than the original Pink Gin.